-Faculty Member's Name Department Faculty Member's Address Person Making Assignment Date Assignment Made Beginning Date of Assignment I believe the assignment was arbitrar ily or unreasonably imposed because: Faculty Member's Signature UFF Representative's Signature Date Filed Date of Meeting 1B Assigner's Response not arbitrarily or unreasonably imposed. \Box The disputed assignmed assignmed assignmed as \Box ent has been resolved, as follows Person Making the Assignment Date of Decision all documentation which the faculty member wants to have the faculty member has requested but not received (see
+Faculty Member's Name Department Faculty Member's Address Person Making Assignment Date Assignment Made Beginning Date of Assignment I believe the assignment was arbitrari ly or unreasonably imposed because: Faculty Member's Signature UFF Representative's Signature Date Filed Date of Meeting Check one: \Box The assignment was n 1B Assigner's Response ot arbitrarily or unreasonably imposed. ent has been resolved, as follows Person Making the Assignment Date of Decision Il documentation which the faculty member wants to the faculty member has requested but not received

+Appendix H.3(a)).
 I understand and agree that by filing this dispute, I waive whatever rights I may have under Chapter 120 of the Florida Statutes with regard to the matters I have raised herein and under all other University procedures which may be available to address these matters.